 Cleaning and Maintenance

-If the other parts of your device become dirty, simply use the cloth and alcohol to clean them.
+If the other parts of your device become dirty, simply use a cloth and alcohol to clean them.
 This device doesn’t require regular maintenance other than regular charging.

 For any other concerns, contact Tria customer support.